Rameswaree/rg-worldpay-api/README.md

 11. Select the table "TBL_OFFERS" and run the Select command present in the console.
 12. The results can be viewed in the table.

 H2 has been used as database.
-Many more scenarios need to be handled at the moment, but right now, this application does not allow duplicates to be added and also does not allow to update the end date of offers that have already been expired.
+Duplicate offers are not allowed to be added.
+When an expired offer is updated with the price and new end date and if the end date is ahead of the current business date, then the offer becomes active.